rooneyouma/djangoTokenAuth/README.md

 ## Features

 - **User Registration (Signup):**
   A custom signup form to register new users.
+An authentication token upon user creation.

 - **User Login:**
-  A login form that authenticates users and generates an authentication token.
+  A login form that authenticates users.

 - **Token Authentication:**
   Integration with DRF's Token model to secure API endpoints.